rogeliam/acat/README.md

 # Code and Erratum for *On the asymptotic category*

-I collected a bit of Magma code relevant for the paper *On the asymptotic category*
+I collected a bit of Magma code relevant for the paper *Idempotents, traces, and dimensions in Hecke categories* <a href="https://arxiv.org/abs/2507.10061">https://arxiv.org/abs/2507.10061</a> and *Computing in the asymptotic category*
-<a href="https://arxiv.org/abs/2307.03044">https://arxiv.org/abs/2307.03044</a> on this page.
+NOT YET AVAILABLE on this page.

 The code is in a **.odt** file or **.n** file, respectively, that can be downloaded from this site and you can run it with Magma.